Jennifer Nettles Stuns In A Clingy, Cheetah-Print Bodysuit, And Instagram Is Loving It

 Jennifer Nettles, country superstar of the duo Sugarland, just showed Instagram that her fashion chops might just match her musical ones.
 The pretty blonde recently posted a stunning picture of herself in a clingy, cheetah-print bodysuit, and Instagram is in love.

-The country crooner has a long list of accomplishments to her name, including winning two Grammy awards in 2008 as a part of Sugarland and one the year before for a collaboration with rocker Bon Jovi.
+The country crooner has a long list of accomplishments to her name, including winning two Grammy awards in 2008 as a part of Sugarland.
+She also took home a Grammy the year before, for a collaboration with rocker Bon Jovi.
 Nettles has also received a Milestone award, presented to her by country music icon Reba McEntire.

-Recently, the Georgia native has been branching out into Hollywood and earned parts in the upcoming Harriet Tubman movie, Harriet, as well as the HBO series The Righteous Gemstones.
+Recently, the Georgia native has been branching out into Hollywood.
+She has earned parts in the upcoming Harriet Tubman movie, Harriet, as well as the HBO series The Righteous Gemstones.

-Now, it seems as if the Southern Belle can add model alongside singer and actress.
-In the picture, Jennifer stuns while wearing a cheetah-print jumpsuit.
-In honor of the fall season, the material appears to be of a velvet material.
+Now, it seems as if the southern belle can add model alongside singer and actress on her resume.
+In a picture recently shared to Instagram, Jennifer stuns while wearing a cheetah-print jumpsuit.
+In honor of the fall season, the material appears to be of a velvet finish.
 The cut is fairly clingy, showing off her hourglass figure, and is low cut enough to give a fair glimpse of her décolletage.

 Keeping the look fashion-forward, the pants of the jumpsuit feature a trendy ’70s-inspired flare.
-Jennifer paired the look with a fashionable black tote and two stacked gold necklaces.
+Jennifer paired the look with a chic black tote and two stacked gold necklaces.
 Her hair is styled into simple waves and has a center part.

-The snapshot soon earned over 6,500 likes and more than 210 comments, almost all gushing about the beauty of the blonde stunner.
+The snapshot soon earned over 6,500 likes and more than 210 comments, almost all remarks gushing over the beauty of the blonde.

-“You look amazing in this….wow,” gushed Hollywood makeup artist Kristofer Buckle.
+“You look amazing in this….wow,” wrote Hollywood makeup artist Kristofer Buckle.

 “Ooooooo [you] look like a whole meal not just the snack!” teased fellow music star Nik West, adding a purple heart and the prayer hands emoji.